Sonatina for Piano

 We are very lucky also to have a fine pianist for a son-in-law: David Trippett.
 David has accompanied our daughter, Paula, in innumerable performances and recordings of Andrew's Song Cycles and has also given performances of the Piano Sonatas and Sonatina in The National Portrait Gallery, on the 'Festival Musiques en Mer' Mediterranean cruise, and in the Markson's Pianos concert series, London.

-Andrew's other 3 works for Piano were all written for Duncan Honeybourne.
+Andrew's next 3 works for solo piano were all written for Duncan Honeybourne.
 In 2006 Andrew composed 7 Preludes for Piano.
-On hearing the first 3, I suggested a title for each, according to the images conjured up by the music: Solitude, Leaves in Autumn and Winter Lanes.
+On hearing the first 3 Preludes, I suggested a title for each, according to the images conjured up by the music: Solitude, Leaves in Autumn and Winter Lanes.
 Andrew naturally progressed through the seasons to write Spring Lambs and Summer Calypso.
-The 6th song suggested Daybreak in the Fields to me and I immediately thought of Storm Force as soon as he started the violent semiquavers at the start of Prelude 7.
+The 6th song suggested Daybreak in the Fields to me, and I immediately thought of Storm Force as soon as he started the violent semiquavers at the start of Prelude 7.

-Duncan's first performance of the Preludes in the Chapel of the University of Chichester was recorded and made into a CD.
-He also included them on his CDs of piano works by Andrew Downes (2016), for which we chose the title, "Daybreak in the Fields", after the 6th of the Preludes.
+Duncan's first performance of the Preludes, in the Chapel of the University of Chichester, was recorded and made into a CD.
+Duncan also included them on his set of 2 CDs of piano works by Andrew Downes (2016), for which we chose the title, "Daybreak in the Fields", after the 6th of the Preludes.

-In 2008 Andrew wrote In Memoriam Herbert Howells for a concert which Duncan gave in Lydney, Gloucestershire, Howell's birthplace, to commemorate the 25th anniversary of the death of Howells.
-As with all Andrew's piano music, Duncan has played the work many times.
+In 2008 Andrew wrote In Memoriam Herbert Howells for a concert which Duncan gave in Lydney, in the Forest of Dean in Gloucestershire, Howell's birthplace, to commemorate the 25th anniversary of the death of Howells.
+As with all Andrew's piano music, Duncan has played this work many times.

 Andrew composed his 7 Postludes for Piano in 2015.
 Again the titles suggested themselves as soon as I heard each one: Dusk, Twilight, Evensong, Owls, Nightfall, Flight of the Bats, At Midnight.